In Senate race showdowns, tough odds for Democrats fuel Republican hopes

 Republican

-He previously worked his now-opponent Ward and also used to run a revenge porn website.
+He previously volunteered for his now-opponent Ward and also used to run a revenge porn website.

 Age: 33 (Nov.
 9. 1984)